About Rabbi Laurie Rutenberg

 Therefore, in 1990, with his wife and colleague, Laurie Rutenberg, he founded Gesher in Portland, Oregon, as a model of outreach and welcome to unaffiliated Jews and intermarried families.In 2000, he was named to the Forward Fifty.Gary Schoenberg is also the author of numerous short stories for children.
 He has worked on a play entitled, “Mark Twain Meets Sholem Aleichem.”
 He is a rabid sports fan, a competitive tennis player, a passionate teacher, with a life's work that finds him cooking over seventy different home-made soups, mentoring numerous teenagers, and helping many young adults find their life’s work and life’s partner.

-Gary and Laurie are the proud parents of two children: Avital, a graduate of Yale University and a director of theater in many cities around the country, and Michael, a graduate of the University of Pennsylvania, and an incoming Phd student at Yale University in bio-physics.
-Both are passionate Jews, who have helped welcome over 8000 different guests into their home, with the core self esteem that flows from this experience.
+Gary and Laurie are the proud parents of two children: Avital Shira, a graduate of Yale University, a director of theater in many cities around the country, and an MFA student at Boston University.
+Michael, a graduate of the University of Pennsylvania, received his PhD from Yale University in bio-chemistry.
+Both are passionate Jews, who helped welcome over 8000 different guests into their home, with the core self esteem that flows from this experience.
+They each, in their own ways, make Jewish living and welcoming guests a core part of their own lives.